Skip to navigation

 The Himalayan equivalent of billboard advertising along the eastern Circuit

 Nepal freaked me out instantly, in much the same way the cool, silent night air does as you leave the rock concert, ears still ringing.
-Compared to the hustle and bustle of India, Nepal felt like a quiet backwater: the fact that I had to put my watch forward by exactly fifteen minutes at the border only emphasised the differences between India and the kingdom of mountains to the north.
+Compared to the hustle and bustle of India, Nepal feels like a quiet backwater; the fact that I had to put my watch forward by exactly fifteen minutes at the border only emphasises the difference between India and the mountain kingdom to the north.

 Himalayan billboard advertising